Eight times James Milner went reet Yorkshire: Mining, Man Utd & more

 “Leeds are one of the ‘great teams’ of England I believe”, Klopp wrote in his programme notes ahead of Liverpool’s League Cup clash with Leeds in 2016.
 “Big history, big support.

-“I know this because James Milner always tell me, again and again and again.
+“I know this because James Milner always tells me, again and again and again.
 Millie has told me all of the great things about this club and this city – even when I do not ask him.

 “He doesn’t like the fact I support Huddersfield Town in the Championship because my best friend David Wagner is there.